-- 20. The needs of decision-makers should drive improvements in data aggregation capabilities.
-APRA expects that requests for improvements are appropriately documented, assessed, and appropriately escalated so that risk data capabilities continue to best serve the needs of decision-makers.5 - 21.
-APRA expects a Level 3 group to have practices and procedures to identify data deficiencies and, where necessary, implement an improvement program so that data management does not impede effective risk management.6 Where there is a deficiency in data quality, APRA expects the Board to allocate sufficient oversight and resources for rectification.
-APRA expects that a Level 3 group would already have data on material ITEs and expects that this data would not be encumbered by unnecessary barriers to retrieval, or rely on onerous manual adjustments for collation.
+22.18.
+APRA expects a Level 3 group to have practices and procedures to identify data deficiencies and, where necessary, implement an improvement program so that data management does not impede effective risk management.
+Where there is a deficiency in data quality, APRA expects the Board to allocate sufficient oversight and resources for rectification.
+APRA expects that a Level 3 group would already have data on material

+5 Refer to data issue management in CPG 235.
+6 Refer to CPG 235.
+ITEs and expects that this data would not be encumbered by unnecessary barriers to retrieval, or rely on onerous manual adjustments for collation.

-Risk Reporting
+Risk reporting

-- 22. Good practice is that risk reporting is accurate, comprehensive, clear and useful, and can be provided to decision-makers on a timely basis.
+- 23.19.
+Good practice is that risk reporting is accurate, comprehensive, clear and useful, and can be provided to decision makers on a timely basis.
 Risk reporting would be based on risk data and be presented in a manner that is clear, concise, and useful to the intended recipient.
-A Level 3 Head would determine risk reporting requirements that best suit the needs of its Board and senior management of the Level 3 group given the size, business mix and complexity of the group. - 23.
+A Level 3 Head would determine respective risk reporting requirements that best suit the needs of its Board and senior management of the Level 3 group given the size, business mix and complexity of the group. - 24.20.
 APRA expects a Level 3 Head to have access to commission both regular and flexible ad hoc reporting.
-The frequency of risk reporting depends on the needs of decision-makers.
+The frequency of risk reporting depends on the needs of decision makers.
 APRA expects reporting on the group's material ITEs to the Board at least quarterly.
-In periods of stress, given the speed of decision-making likely to be needed and that the nature of risk can change quickly, the frequency of reporting would be expected to increase in such circumstances.

-- 24. The reporting of material ITEs to the Board would have sufficient breadth to provide the Board with a coordinated view of the roles and relationships between subsidiaries to one another and to the Level 3 Head.
-This coordinated view would assist the Board and senior management of the Level 3 group in tracking how ITEs affect the risk profile of regulated institutions within the group. - 25.
+In periods of stress, given the speed of decision-making likely to be needed and that the nature of risk can change quickly, the frequency of reporting would be expected to increase in such circumstances. - 25.21.
+The reporting of material ITEs to the Board would have sufficient breadth to provide the Board with a coordinated view of the roles and relationships between subsidiaries to one another and to the Level 3 Head.
+This coordinated view would assist the Board in understanding, and senior management of the Level 3 group in understanding and tracking, how ITEs affect the risk profile of APRA-regulated prudentially regulated institutions within the group. - 26.22.
 APRA expects that the Board would request reports on material individual ITEs or the ITEs to particular institutions, accompanied by meetings with relevant senior management.
-Reporting would support the Board and the group's senior management in understanding and tracking of ITEs against the group's risk appetite and capital strength. - 26.
-The amount of detail presented in reports would reflect the needs of decision-makers to fulfil their roles and responsibilities.
+Reporting would support the Board in understanding, and the Level 3 group's senior management in understanding and tracking, of ITEs against the group's risk appetite and capital strength.

+- 27.23.
+The amount of detail presented in reports would reflect the needs of decision makers to fulfil their roles and responsibilities.
 APRA expects reporting to vary according to the institutions involved and the size, nature, and complexity of the ITEs being assessed.
-Where appropriate, reporting would also include how different ITEs are assumed to interact and transform the risk of contagion between institutions. - 27.
-When determining what information to include in reporting, decision-makers would consider whether an appropriate balance between accuracy and information that is available has been achieved.
-A report may still satisfy a decision-maker's needs even if the data is merely indicative, is subject to a margin of error, or other relevant conditions.
+Where appropriate, reporting would also include how different ITEs are assumed to interact and transform the risk of contagion between institutions. - 28.24.
+When determining what information to include in reporting, decision makers would consider whether an appropriate balance between accuracy and information that is available has been achieved.
+A report may still satisfy a decision maker's needs even if the data is merely indicative, is subject to a margin of error, or other relevant conditions.
 However, a comprehensive report may not meet the user's needs if it is not timely.
-Reporting would inform the decision-maker of the degree to which data is relevant, appropriate for the intended purpose, and meet business specifications.
+Reporting would inform the decision maker of the degree to which data is relevant, appropriate for the intended purpose, and meets business specifications.